jaskeerat789/ray-tracer/README.md

 ### Prerequisites
 - You should have Rust Toolchain (rustc and cargo).
 You can install Rust using [Rustup](https://www.rust-lang.org/tools/install)
-- Run `rustup upgrade` to upgrade to the latest version of Rust Toolchain
+- Run `rustup update` to update to the latest version of Rust Toolchain

 ### Setup and running the project :rocket:
 - Run `cargo build` to build the project.